2011 Commonwealth Heads of Government Meeting

 The 2011 Commonwealth Heads of Government Meeting, commonly known as CHOGM 2011, was the 22nd Meeting of the Heads of Government of the Commonwealth of Nations.
-Held in Perth, Western Australia, between 28 and 30 October 2011 and hosted by the Prime Minister Julia Gillard.
+Held in Perth, Western Australia, between 28 and 30 October 2011 and hosted by Prime Minister Julia Gillard.

 Venue

 Perth, Western Australia, hosted the conference, the first time the city hosted the event and the first time the event had been held in Australia since the 2002 meeting at Coolum, Queensland.
 Kings Park served as the leaders' retreat.

 Security

-A heavy security presence was placed in Perth with many parts of the city being declared "security areas" as delegated with newly enumerated authority to clamp down on protests.
+A heavy security presence was placed in Perth with parts of the city being declared "security areas" as delegated with newly enumerated authority to clamp down on protests.
 In the Perth Central Business District, where the Queen was due to open the summit, nearly every street corner had a police presence.
 F/A-18 Hornet fighter jets of the Royal Australian Air Force also patrolled the skies.